NSW wary on restrictions, four new cases

-Ms Berejiklian will take part in a National Cabinet meeting of leaders on Friday that will focus on plans to ease social restrictions across the country.

-But she reiterated while life in NSW could return to something resembling normal by the end of June, the current restrictions won’t change in time for Mother’s Day on Sunday.

-At present, two adults with children may visit another household and have separate, staggered visits throughout a day.
+On Sunday, two adults with children may visit another household in NSW and the household can have separate, staggered visits throughout the day.

-“With Mother’s Day and another weekend coming along … we ask people to do that safely, especially if you are visiting an older or vulnerable person,” Ms Berejiklian said.
+Ms Berejiklian said NSW would “have its own timetable” within the National Cabinet’s framework, and would analyse any eased restrictions before implementing them.

+The NSW government has already committed to resuming some face-to-face learning in schools on May 11 and flagged an uptick in retail activity.

 Anglicare on Thursday evening confirmed it had agreed to new conditions imposed on the Newmarch House aged care home by the Aged Care Quality and Safety Commission, including the appointment of independent advisor Andrew Kinkade.